Hanson-Nguyen/Hanson-Nguyen/README.md

 ## hello, my name is Hanson Nguyen :man_technologist:

-On the road to increase my technological footprint, one ai-assisted step at a time
+On the road to increasing my technological footprint, one ai-assisted step at a time